GET STARTED | Get Your Fair Cash Offer Today

 You could meet with these tenants “to discuss their situation and why the rent is always late.
 Assuming that these tenants might just be unorganized and forgetful people, you could also do things like waive late fees and other penalties if they promise to pay any late rent in full.”
 This would easily prompt them to pay their late rent and be encouragement for paying ontime in the future.

 Another effective tactic is to send out payment reminders.
 If you are a Los Angeles landlord that self-manages your properties, consider using calendar invites or reminder notifications that are sent to a tenants email address.
-Of course, ask them for permission before bomboarding them monthly.
+Of course, ask them for permission before bombarding them monthly.
 Though it takes a little extra effort and time, it could be an easy fix for the problem.

 4. Don’t Renew the Lease